jhsu802701/rails_from_scratch_rails5/01-01-initial_commit.md

 ### A. Creating the New App

-To create a new app named after the current date, enter the following commands in your shell window:
+Open your Docker container from the appropriate rbenv-general Docker image (as discussed in the README.md file).
+In the shell window, go to the /home/winner/shared directory.
+To create a new app named after the current date, enter the following commands:
 ```
 DATE=`date +%Y_%m_%d`
 rails new generic_rails_$DATE